SwathiM77/DSA/README.md

 # DSA
-My Data Structures and Algorithms practice codes
+Had a great oppurtunity to learn through Crio powered by Geektrust.
-Had a great oppurtunity to learn through Crio powered by Geektrust Here is my reporistory for all the learning from the program
+Here is my repository for all the learning from the program which includes Data Structures and Algorithms.